link1905/system-design-101/README.md

 # System Design 101

-This project is designed to introduce and guide you through the essential concepts needed to become a system designer.
+This repository serves as a comprehensive introduction to the fundamental concepts and best practices required to excel as a system designer.

 Explore the official site [at this link](https://link1905.github.io/system-design-101).